 Both the federal regulations and the BIA have stated that this ground of inadmissibility is for a pattern of continuous conduct; isolated acts of prostitution or solicitation of a prostitute are not enough to make a noncitizen inadmissible.
 However, case law suggests that prostitution is a CIMT, so one conviction may still make a noncitizen inadmissible.
-Solicitation of a prostitution is a CIMT, so one conviction may still make a noncitizen inadmissible.
+100